The KAZZ-Sonobeat Connection

 How a tiny but groundbreaking Austin, Texas, FM station launched a record label

 Kirk Wilson (right) and Rim Kelley flank folksinger Judy Collins as she takes the KAZZ microphone to talk about her breakthrough 1967 album In My Life; part of KAZZ's "personality" was its live interviews with pop, folk, and jazz musicians flowing through Austin and its live remote broadcasts originating from Austin night clubs

-KAZZ first began using its Pepper jingle package in late '65 and continued to use until the station shut down in January '68.
-The jingles included general station identifications as well as news, weather, and time intros, special purpose jingles (the "Holiday Radio" jingle that opens our presentation is a good example), and a longer jingle saluting the University of Texas Longhorns.
+KAZZ first began using the Variety Fair jingle package in late '65 and continued to use the jingles until the station shut down in January '68.
+The jingles included general station identifications as well as news, weather, and time intros, special purpose jingles (the "Holiday Radio" jingle that opens our presentation is a good example), and a longer jingle saluting The University of Texas Longhorns.
 Even deejay Rim Kelley had a custom jingle for his top 40 show on KAZZ.